 What features should you look for?

-When you are using a router that comes with speed variance, you control your speed.
+When you are using a router that comes with s variance, you control your speed.
 You increase speed and slow down depending on the material you are working on.
 A fixed-speed router is ideal when using small bits.

 Routers with handles give you comfort when handling the tool.
 That increases your hours of work and relieves you from pain.